Healthy Homes Assessment Eskdale

 building insulation inspection

-A dry and warm house is a healthy house
+A warm dry home is a healthy house

 Insulation Eskdale

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values required for your area

-• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

 Eskdale Moisture Ingress & Drainage

-Check out the complete details of The Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection